robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 The following interfaces are not yet implemented:

-- Interfaces introduced after VST 3.6.12
+- The last few VST 3.7.0 interfaces
 - The [Presonus extensions](https://presonussoftware.com/en_US/developer),
   although most of these things seem to overlap with newer VST3 interfaces